khofstadter/enhancingaudiodescription.com/_pages/media.md

 <div class="container">
   <h2>Selected Video</h2>
   <h3>EAD Demo</h3>
-  <p>A quick demonstration of the work we do and how it adapts to different types of productions.
+  <p>A demonstration of the work we do and how it adapts to different types of productions.
 We have set it up in an A/B format, so you can watch the 'original' clip first and then it's followed by the EAD version.
-Please listen with headphones to hear the binaural audio.
-Captions and a short video description available on Vimeo.</p>
+Our EAD work uses binaural audio, please listen over headphones to experience the audio spatialisation.
+Captions are available.</p>
     <article class="post">
     <div class="post__content">
     <iframe title="vimeo-player" src="https://player.vimeo.com/video/1139009191?h=c6ac26d2b2" width="640" height="360" frameborder="0" referrerpolicy="strict-origin-when-cross-origin" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media; web-share"   allowfullscreen></iframe><br></div>